ISSN: 2772-4859

 Ensure the following components are included and properly prepared:

-To complete your submission, please upload the following documents as separate files within the submission system.
-Failure to provide these will prevent the submission from being finalized:
+To complete your submission, please upload the following document as separate file within the submission system.
+Failure to provide this file will prevent the submission from being finalized:

-To submit a paper to Tbench, first register for an account: http://ojs.tbench.org/index/admin/contexts and submit your paper by following the steps in the system.
+To submit a paper to Tbench, first register for an account and submit your paper by following the steps in the system.

 We strongly recommend authors use the Tbench LaTeX template to prepare their manuscripts.
-The template is available at: https://www.overleaf.com/project/68424aedadf709e1d70cad26
+The template is available at here.

 When submitting, please upload both the source .tex files and the compiled PDF through the submission system.
 The PDF file alone is considered a second choice and is only acceptable if you are not familiar with LaTeX.